cdapio/cdap/cdap-docs/admin-manual/source/5-installation/mapr.rst

 Setting Up Clients
 ==================
-As described in the :ref:`Software Prerequisites <admin-manual-software-requirements>`, a configured Hadoop, HBase, and Hive (plus an optional Spark client) needs to be configured on the node(s) where CDAP will run.
+Please review the :ref:`Software Prerequisites <admin-manual-software-requirements>`, as a configured Hadoop, HBase, and Hive (plus an optional Spark client) needs to be configured on the node(s) where CDAP will run. :ref:`Node.js <admin-manual-software-requirements>` is required on all nodes where CDAP services run.

 If colocating CDAP on cluster hosts with actual services, such as the *MapR CLDB*, *YARN ResourceManager*, or *HBase Master*, then the client configurations will already be in place.